How to Make Beeswax Soap

 Always measure soap ingredients by weight, not volume.
 This is important for all recipes including lye.
 If you find a recipe which suggests adding oils by the cup or tablespoon, disregard it and keep searching for another recipe.
 Fragrances and colorants may be measured by volume but measuring oils that way can result in dangerously lye-heavy soap.

-Beeswax should comprise no more than 2% of the overall recipe.
+Beeswax should comprise no more than 2% of the overall recipe (taking water and lye into the calculation).
 Adding more means your soap won’t lather well.
 That means that if your oils, water, and lye equal 100 ounces, no more than two ounces of beeswax should be used.
 An online lye calculator such as Soapcalc allows you to input all ingredients into a table and figure out a good recipe before you ever start melting oils.

-A sample recipe for how to make beeswax soap calls for 6 ounces palm oil, 5 ounces coconut, 4.5 ounces olive oil, and a half ounce beeswax.
-With the addition of 6.08 ounces water and 2.29 ounces lye and a half ounce fragrance oil, the beeswax quantity is barely 2%.
+A sample recipe for how to make beeswax soap calls for 6 ounces palm oil, 3 ounces coconut, 6 ounces olive oil, 1 ounce of castor oil, and a half ounce beeswax.
+With the addition of 6.27 ounces water and 2.26 ounces lye and a half ounce fragrance oil, the beeswax quantity is barely 2%.

 Always input values into a lye calculator prior to trying any soapmaking recipe.
 Typos happen.
 Check your numbers.